 Supported by various stakeholders—including CAA Saskatchewan, local police, the RCMP and school staff—the SSP program imparts valuable skills, such as time management and teamwork.
 Patrollers serve as role models, gaining confidence, and communication abilities.
 The skills patrollers learn often help them to become influential safety leaders in their communities.

 Want to start a CAA School Safety Patrol at your school?
 Starter kits with training materials, stop paddles, and reflective vests are free of charge.
+We love to help with School Zone Safety for our local students.

 Learn more at: